isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 # Idioms

-Throughout his journal, Joshua records the idioms he hears from older men, and while he understands them, he does not bother to explain them.
-Joshua reveals that while he takes pride in his schooling and ability to read, he must be careful with his education.
+The idioms that the men in Joshua's life use help reveal the context in which Joshua lives.
+Joshua reveals that while he takes pride in his schooling and ability to read, he must be careful about his education.
 Joshua writes, “Mr. Muhlen told me to go ahead and learn all I could, but don’t be washing nobody’s face in my learning because that is how people got themselves hurt.
 Isaiah said the same thing” (p.
 37).
-People on the ranch tell Joshua not to “wash anybody’s face.”
-He understands the warning to mean that he must not correct or counter people.
-If he reveals his knowledge, he may put himself in a dangerous position with people who do not like him.
+White and black men on the ranch tell Joshua not to “wash anybody’s face.”
+The captain and Isaiah's warning reveals the precarity of Joshua's life as a young black boy in 1870s Texas.
+If Joshua reavels his knowledge, or argues with someone, he may find himself in a dangerous position with those who wish him to be subservient.
 Joshua tries to remain modest, but curious.
-One evening, Joshua asks Chubb questions Chubb does not want to hear.
-Chubb tells Joshua: “Let me ask you something…Did the Captain tell you to come over here and look out for horse thieves or come chew my ear off?” (p.
+One evening, Joshua asks Chubb a personal question about the captain.
+Chubb tells Joshua: “Let me ask you something…Did the
+Captain tell you to come over here and look out for horse thieves or come chew my ear off?” (p.
 40).
-Joshua understands that when Chubb says “chew my ear off,” Chubb means that Joshua talks too much.
-The idiom emphasizes Chubb's displeasure with the questions, and his perception of Joshua as an irritating young person.
-When the cowboys reach their destination in Abilene, Kansas, Captain Hunter recognizes Joshua for his fine work as a cowboy.
+When Chubb says “chew my ear off,” he means that Joshua talks too much.
+Chubb's sarcastic question demonstrates the tough practicality of the cowboys.
+Chubb communicates to Joshua that he must focus on his work, not conversation.
+When the cowboys reach their destination in Abilene, Kansas, Captain
+Hunter recognizes Joshua for his fine work as a cowboy.
 However, Captain Hunter tempers his praise when he tells Joshua: “...don’t go buying no bigger hat size, ’cause you still got a lot to learn” (p.
 122).
-Joshua knows the Captain says not to buy a bigger hat because he means Joshua should not develop a “big head,” or any arrogance regarding his skills.
-The Captain tells Joshua not to feel any conceit.
-The idiomatic expressions that Joshua hears, understands, and records in his journal, he does not explain.
-However, the idioms help explain the cowboys in Joshua’s life, his relationship to them, and what he learns from them.
+The captain says not to buy a bigger hat because he means Joshua should not develop a “big head,” or any arrogance regarding his skills.
+The captain tells Joshua not to feel any conceit.
+The idiomatic expressions that Joshua hears and records in his journal provide key insight regarding life in 1870s Texas and specifically, life as a cowboy.

 # Similes